-As soon as we met Noel and Jill, we just knew that we wanted to work with them and include their beautiful Cremation Ash Sculptures in our collection.
+As soon as we met Noel and Jill, we just knew that we wanted to feature them and their beautiful Cremation Ash Sculptures on our blog.
 Their story is such an inspiring one of following your passions that we couldn't wait to share it with you as part of our new 'a day in the life of...' feature.
 For anyone who has ever dreamed of swapping the rat race for a more creatively fulfilling life, read on and be inspired...

 Before we begin, can you share a little bit about what you do and how you got started?